mjpost/sacrebleu/README.md

 This is an efficient implementation of the paper [Statistical Significance Tests for Machine Translation Evaluation](https://www.aclweb.org/anthology/W04-3250.pdf) and is result-compliant with the [reference Moses implementation](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/analysis/bootstrap-hypothesis-difference-significance.pl).
 The number of bootstrap resamples can be changed with the `--paired-bs-n` flag and its default is 1000.

-When launched, paired bootstrap resampling will perform:
- - Bootstrap resampling to estimate 95% CI for all systems and the baseline
- - A significance test between the **baseline** and each **system** to compute a [p-value](https://en.wikipedia.org/wiki/P-value).
+When launched, paired bootstrap resampling will perform: (i) bootstrap resampling to estimate 95% CI for all systems and the baseline, (ii) a significance test between the **baseline** and each **system** to compute a [p-value](https://en.wikipedia.org/wiki/P-value).

 ### Paired approximate randomization (--paired-ar)